 1. Liquidity effects at the daily frequency are widespread.
 Under the martingale hypothesis, none of the calendar variables (δ{m_t} , δ{w_t} , and δ{c_t}) should help explain the behavior of r_t in our benchmark regressions.
 In fact, we find widespread violations of this prediction: our samples feature a multitude of predictable changes in mean interest rates at the daily frequency.
-These effects are formally documented by the presence of statistically significant coefficients of variables to the daily frequency.
+These effects are formally documented by the presence of statistically significant coefficients of variables other than r{t-1} in equation (1), beginning with the maintenance-period and weekday effects displayed in Figures 1-2.